budzHors7/expo-draw-over-apps/README.md

 - inline styles
 - NativeWind `className` if your host app already has NativeWind configured

-If you want a ready-made native Android renderer instead of building your own React Native one, call `setComposeBubbleRenderer()`.
+If you want the packaged `expo-ui` / Compose-flavored renderer API instead of building your own React Native one, call `setComposeBubbleRenderer()`.

 ### Example